Sn00pbom/sneruz/README.md

      \__\/         \__\/         \__\/         \__\/         \__\/         |__|/
 ```
 ---
-A First Order Logic library written in python
+A First-order logic library written in python

 ## Installation
 Note: Requires Python 3.6 or greater